 Students who are enrolled in the preschool program are required to pay a yearly tuition, payable on a monthly basis, and due on the first day of each month.
-In addition, a one-time non-refundable registration fee is due at the time of registration, to hold the student's slot in preschool.
 Tuition is used to support the program to include teaching materials, play equipment, "enrichment" activities, entertainment, and for any additional expenses deemed necessary by the early childhood team members.
 Tuition is due the first of the month.
 If tuition is not paid by the 15th of the month, your child is not eligible to return the following month.
 Families may pay for the entire year in September as well.